linaelatik/todo_app/README.md

 - Switch between different lists

 ### Hierarchical Tasks
-- Create tasks and subtasks (up to 3 levels deep)
+- Create tasks and subtasks (up to 10 levels deep, can be more if needed by adjusting line 18 in frontend/src/components/TodoItem.js)
 - Mark tasks as complete/incomplete (affects subtasks)
 - Edit task text inline
 - Move tasks between lists